Deep Work

 “Men of genius themselves were great only by bringing all their power to bear on the point on which they had decided to show their full measure.”

-I picked up this book after reflecting on my overuse of technology and ways to live fuller.
-Reading the book was largely meant to reconfirm my reflections, which, in fact, turned out to be correct or at least similar to its contents.
-Newport makes the distinction between deep and shallow work as one of cognitive demands.
-Deep work is work that requires distraction-free environments and is rather difficult; it relates to the idea of flow if you are similar to that.
-Shallow work is the kind of work that requires little effort, similar to the idea of busy work.
+I picked up this book after reflecting on my overuse of technology and exploring ways to live a fuller life.
+Reading the book was largely meant to reconfirm my reflections.
+Newport makes the distinction between “deep” and “shallow work” as one of cognitive demands.

 Part 1 of the book details more of the pragmatic arguments for deep work on how it is beneficial and hard to come by.
 I don’t think I need to restate that argument, so for Part 1, I will focus on the interesting part, which is why deep work is meaningful.
-Part 2 of the book discusses the rules for achieving deep work and provides some arguments related to the rules.
-What I highlight in Part 2 is the discussion of Bimodal Philosophy (Basically Work-Life Balance) and quitting social media.

 Part 1: The Ideas